Geum aleppicum Jacq.

 Bloom Time: Early summer

-Geum aleppicum is a herbaceous, perennial plant growing up to 3.3 feet (1 m) tall, with pinnate leaves.
-The inflorescence is a terminal loosely branched cluster of one to several flowers on long stalks.
-The flowers are up to 0.8 inch (2 cm) in diameter, yellow, with 5 to 7 toothed petals.
+Geum aleppicum is a herbaceous perennial plant with pinnate leaves and yellow flowers with 5 to 7 toothed petals.
+It grows up to 3.3 feet (1 m) tall.
+The inflorescence is a loosely branched terminal cluster of several flowers on long stalks.
+The flowers are up to 0.8 inches (2 cm) in diameter.

 USDA hardiness zone 3a to 7b: from −40 °F (−40 °C) to 10 °F (−12.2 °C).